connexcs/docs/docs/reporting-problems.md

 ### Online Chat
 Online chat is real-time assistance that is useful when you are unable to call.
 The blue help icon at the bottom of this page will lead you to a chat window.
 Clicking this button alerts staff, and the first person to become available will reply as soon as possible.
 We find that most questions get resolved efficiently this way.
 Please note that the chat system is for one-on-one communication about a specific problem, not for multiple concerns or system-wide change requests.

-### Tickets
+### Support Tickets
-Support tickets are created by sending an email to support@connexcs.com
+Support tickets are created by sending an email to [support@connexcs.com].

 ### Phone
-To speak to a support representative, please call our office number listed at [www.connexcs.com](https://www.connexcs.com/).
+To speak to a Support Representative, please call our office number listed at [www.connexcs.com](https://www.connexcs.com/).

 !!! error "When to call the support number"
     Our support line rings directly to our engineers.
 We kindly ask that you only ring this number during 9:00am - 23:00pm UTC, unless there is a CRITICAL issue.

+### SMS
+Contact us using SMS at the following numbers:
++ UK: +44 7481 346 455
++ USA: +1 408 475 9494

+### Telegram
+Contact us via [Telegram](https://t.me/connexcs_support_bot) using the @connexcs_support_bot.

+### NOC-On-Demand
+If you are interested in NOC-on-Demand or Enhanced Support, which would give 24/7 (or to cover their time zone) operational support, please contact us directly to discuss this option.

+## Report a Problem
+This section covers the best practices for reporting problems to ConnexCS support.
+We encourage feedback but also want to make sure you have the most efficient means of expressing a problem so there are no delays.

-## Issue Classification and Response times
+### Issue Classification and Response times
 Issues are classified based on a combination of Category and Severity.
 If you are not able to determine the Category or Severity, we can help with this.

-### Categories
+#### Categories

 + **Platform**- Refers to the stability of the ConnexCS system (typically outside customer control).
 Ex: ConnexCS platform is down.
 + **Operational** - Anything within the customer's control.
 Ex: configuration issues.

-### Severity Levels
+#### Severity Levels

 |Level|Severity|Example|
 |---|---|---|